WordPress Image Optimization 2025

 2. ShortPixel Image Optimizer

 - Ease of Use: The interface is clean and straightforward.
-It requires an API key, but the setup is quick.
+It requires an API key, but the setup is quick. and straightforward

 - Pricing: The free plan offers 100 image credits per month.
-Paid plans are flexible, with monthly subscriptions starting at $3.99/month for 7,000 credits or one-time credit packs starting at $9.99 for 10,000 credits that never expire .
+Paid plans are flexible, with monthly subscriptions starting at $3.99/month for 7,000 credits or one-time credit packs starting at $9.99 for 10,000 credits that never expire.

 3. EWWW Image Optimizer

 - Key Features: Offers both on-server (free) and cloud-based (premium) optimization.
-The premium service includes a CDN, automatic WebP/AVIF conversion, and even JS/CSS minification .
+The premium service includes a CDN, automatic WebP/AVIF conversion, and even JS/CSS minification.

 - Ease of Use: The free version works without an API key, which is a plus for privacy-conscious users.
 However, the settings panel can be overwhelming for beginners due to the sheer number of options.